 My approach is to share something that I’m authentically passionate about in the moment and then to hold space and get out of the way, so that those I’m writing with can have their experience of playing with similes or metaphors or writing in a different personae, or finishing a fragment or free associating.
 Also they can experiment with writing within a formal structure of an American haiku, haibun, or pantoum, three of my current favorites.

-What I’ve learned form the response of kids (teachers and parents) is that they do best when I’m operating in the moment and responding as authentically as I can.
+What I’ve learned from the response of kids (teachers and parents) is that they do best when I’m operating in the moment and responding as authentically as I can.
 When I look, see, tell the truth—in whatever form the truth is arriving—is of paramount importance.
 It’s what we’re all hungering for anyway, real connection.
 This lesson has been taught from my best teachers, the kids, who by their authenticity and presence have helped make my writing more honest, more playful.
 I’ve learned to be a better—deeper—listener from my students too.
 I think we’re all teachers and students at the same time, all the time, dancing this dance back and forth.
 I like to spend time with kids because I sometimes take a too serious approach to life, slip into seeing a situation as dire, especially if I read the morning news before I write.
 Kids loosen me up and remind me to connect, to burn away the ego, find the line of the poem or story that brings the most joy.

 Reviving letter writing?
 For younger folks, letter writing hasn’t even been ‘born.’